Hong Kong Private Limited Company (Ltd) Company Formation

 Hong Kong is a very popular place to incorporate for foreign investors and businesses because it has a simple tax system with no VAT, no capital gain tax and no withholding tax.
 Hong Kong also offers a great business environment with no restrictions of business scope, a world-class infrastructure and an excellent internet banking system.

-A Hong Kong company must have a unique name; this may be in English, Chinese, or a mixture of both.
+A Hong Kong company must have a unique name; this may be in English, Chinese, or both.

 It is a requirement that a Hong Kong Ltd company must have a registered agent and a registered address where all official correspondence is sent.
 This is provided as part of our incorporation service.